octa38/energy-security-framing-in-dutch-parliamentary-debate/README.md

 ---

-## ✅ Conclusion
+##  Conclusion

 This project demonstrates that:

 > **Energy discourse in Dutch parliament has become increasingly securitized, especially after 2022, reflecting broader geopolitical shifts in Europe.**

-It combines quantitative rigor with qualitative interpretation, aligned with HCSS analytical standards.
+It combines quantitative accuracy with qualitative interpretation, aligned with HCSS analytical standards.